logo jabes

 Business valuse stream scope

-The idea of using data, transformed into information for seeing what is going on the shop floor.
+The idea of using data, transformed into information for seeing what is going on the shop floor is based on what information is avaliable.
+The dependency of what common commercial tools are by default offering is the limatation and unnecessary complexity.

 Process mining W.vanAalst